Matthew-Nelson/shortlink-analytics-frontend/tech-design.md

 - **Charts**: Built with `react-chartjs-2` and `chart.js` for visualizing analytics data.
 - **Routing**: Managed with Next.js dynamic routing for pages like `/analytics/[shortId]`.
 - **Styling**: Global styles defined in `globals.css` and modular styles in `page.module.css`.

-## Security Considerations

-1. **Input Validation**: Ensure all user inputs are validated to prevent SQL injection and XSS attacks.
-2. **Rate Limiting**: Implement rate limiting to prevent abuse of the URL shortening service.
-3. **HTTPS**: Ensure all communications are encrypted using HTTPS.
-4. **Environment Security**: Secure `.env` files and avoid exposing sensitive information in the codebase.
-5. **Error Handling**: Gracefully handle errors in GraphQL resolvers and provide meaningful error messages.